 Caprio Cellars Wine Tasting Experience The Food And Wine

-2020 Estate Rosé: This wine consists of 100% Cabernet Franc from the Sanitella Vineyard.
-This Rosé delivers a fresh demeanor exuding flavors of watermelon.
+2020 Estate Rosé: This wine comprises 100% Cabernet Franc from the Sanitella Vineyard.
+This Rosé delivers a fresh demeanor, exuding flavors of watermelon.

 A Burrata of Stone Fruit Salad, Fennel, Frisee, and Shallot Confit complemented the Rosé.

 Eleanor 2018 and 2016: I was fortunate to sample both the 2018 and the 2016 Eleanor, as this wine is the flagship wine of Caprio Cellars.
 The 2018 combined 59% Cabernet Sauvignon, 19% Merlot, 15% Malbec, and 7% Cabernet Franc.
 Most of the fruit came from the Octave Vineyard, while 27% came from the Eleanor Vineyard.
 The wine aged 18 months in French oak, 33% new oak.

 The 2016 Eleanor combined 52% Cabernet Sauvignon with 36% Merlot, 7% Malbec, and 5% Cabernet Franc.
 In this case, the wine aged 18 months in 30% new French oak.
 In this year, 30% of the grapes came from the Octave Vineyard and 70% from the Eleanor Vineyard.